MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 .. note::

-   The final build stage to produce the executable file can be done outside of MicroEJ SDK, and thus the BSP connection configuration is optional.
+   The final build stage to produce the executable file can be done outside of the SDK, and thus the BSP connection configuration is optional.

    BSP connection configuration is only required in the following cases:

-   - Use MicroEJ SDK to produce the final executable file of a Mono-Sandbox Executable (recommended).
+   - Use the SDK to produce the final executable file of a Mono-Sandbox Executable (recommended).
-   - Use MicroEJ SDK to run a :ref:`MicroEJ Test Suite <platform_testsuite>` on device.
+   - Use the SDK to run a :ref:`MicroEJ Test Suite <platform_testsuite>` on device.
    - Build a Multi-Sandbox Executable.

 .. _bsp_connection_cases: